beeware/briefcase/docs/how-to/contribute-code.rst

 Coverage reporting in HTML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additionally, an HTML coverage report can be generated by appending ``-html`` to any of the coverage tox environment names, for instance:
+A HTML coverage report can be generated by appending ``-html`` to any of the coverage tox environment names, for instance:

 .. tabs::